LandonSchropp/parachute/readme.md

 *Class List* is an application for teachers that takes a list of students and generates sets of student pairs.
 Each student should be paired with every other student and no student should work with the same student more than once.

-For example, let's say the class has four students: Bob, Lisa, Duke and Tyrone.
-This application will generate these lists:
+For example, let's say the class has four students: Bob, Lisa, Duke and Tyrone. *Class List* will generate these lists:

 ```
 [ [ "Bob", "Lisa" ], [ "Duke", "Tyrone" ] ]